Angel-Fernandez/getting-and-cleaning-data-project/README.md

 In this final project our pourpose is create a report via a information downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-We have done some tasks like:
+We have done some tasks like

 1. Merges the training and the test sets and create only one.
 2. Extracts part of the dataset.